 The subject site is located on the easterly side of the existing Links at Monarch Beach golf course.
 The proposed clubhouse would serve the existing golf course.
 The proposed clubhouse is basically a relocated, smaller version of the golf clubhouse that was approved by the Commission under permit 5-92-188.
 Under permit 5-92-188, the golf clubhouse was located on the golf course's westerly side.
-Under the proposed permit application, the golf clubhouse would be located on the golf course's easterly side.
+Under the proposed permit application CDASTAL COMMISSION clubhouse would be located on the golf course's easterly side 5-96-006-A2